 Food and drinks can be among the most expensive parts of any trip, and visiting a popular destination for spring break is no different.
+Don't waste your hard-earned cash or negate the savings you've already realized all in one week.
 These eight tips will help you dine on a dime over break.

 If you're traveling by car, you can do this at your favorite discount stores before you leave.
 Otherwise, you may need to check for local chains with sales or discounts once you arrive.
 Either way, having a stock of snacks, drinks and groceries will allow you to avoid purchasing marked-up items for convenience.
 If your lodging has a fridge and microwave, you can make some of your main meals.